PyDrocsid/cogs/moderation/verification/documentation.md

 ### `add`

 The `add` subcommand adds a verification role.
-If you set `reverse` to `true`, the role will be removed from the user instead of being added.
-Note that verification will fail if the user does not have all reverse verification roles!
+If you set `reverse` to `true`, the role will be removed from the member instead of being added.
+Note that verification will fail if the member does not have all reverse verification roles!

 ```css
 .verification [add|a|+] <role> [reverse=False]